Akashwakade/notesApp/README.md

 while login we will put id using jwt and catch the id back insdie note
 try consoling decoded in the auth middleware you will get random payload course:be and iat there you can pass userid in object like{userID:user._id} because in mongdb id get stored as _id before sending to next() req.body.userID=decoded.userID  and req.body.user=decoded.user then next()
-making new request now i am not adding user still it got added automaticall.
+making new request now i am not adding user still it got added automatically.

+# patch request
+to implement patch and delete we have to take care of one thing we have to check whether the notes we are updating is that particular user or not ====> solution is relationship. to update one thing is clear id===userid from where we will get useridinnote coming from note.userID but from where we will get note ===>notemodel.find({_id==userID})  ===>userid coming from params

+userid coming from req.body.userid then apply trycatch block now the point is how to update? to update write like this localhost:4500/notes/update/64cf646c92cdbc0273ecd560

+# Delete

+same logic just remove extra object and do findbyidanddelete